Real-Skill/angular-exercises/README.md

 **Methods:**

-    * isAuthenticated() - return boolean value depending if token cookie is set
+    * isAuthenticated() - it returns boolean value if the token cookie is set
-    * login(name, password) - authenticate the user given the name(user name) and password.
+    * login(name, password) - authenticate the user given the name (user name) and password.
 Set token cookie.
-Should return promise.
+It should return a promise.
     * logout() - de-authenticate the user and remove the token cookie.
-Should return promise
+It should return a promise

 and